junior-devleague-educators/js-functions/README.md

 ## Getting Started

 You will be doing the function exercises in the JavaScript section of your code editor.
-Don't forget to invoke/call your functions.
-There are two parts of this assignment.
-In Part I of this assignment you will just be console logging.
-In Part II of the assignment you will be returning values.
-Only move on to Part II if you covered the return value in class.
-Otherwise, wait for instructions from your instructor to move on to Part II.
+There are two parts of this assignment:

+* Part I of this assignment you will only use console.log()
+* Part II of the assignment you will return values
+  * Only move on to Part II if you covered `return` in class.
+Otherwise, wait for your instructor to move on to Part II

+## Exercises

+### Part I

+Don't forget to invoke and pass in the appropriate arguments.
+Console log in the body of the function.

 Example: